WHO WE ARE AND WHAT WE DO

 Runham wildlife rescue was created to initially rehabilitate sick and injured wildlife back to its natural habitat.
 However as we progressed we realised that rescue is so much more than that.
 We would like to prevent and target animal cruelty and the lack of understanding of Biodiversty.
 Our team currently is made of the managing director, three trustees and a handful of dedicated volunteers, and a exotics and wildlife specialist vet onsite.

 We as a approach to tackling neglect and abuse have targeted children, young adults, and special needs in order to teach ethics and importance of biodiversity in the UK and how it effects our ecosystem, we have applied for grants to build a classroom and lecture hall and have hands on experience with the surrounding environment and what lives in it.

 We will be providing people work experience, volunteering, possibly looking into art therapy courses taking place on the premise, along with wildlife training courses.

 This will be updated with some of our plans for up and coming projects

-We plan to have a wildlife education center along side for the public this will involve a Allotment area for interaction of produce we use and grow to care for our animals, a woodland walk with deer, owl and small mammal enclosures with viewing points, we will have interactive workshops such as bug hotels, bird feeders, eye spy questionnaires and pond dipping.
+We plan to have a wildlife education center along side for the public this will involve a Allotment area for interaction of produce we use and grow to care for our animals, a woodland talks, we will have interactive workshops such as bug hotels, bird feeders, eye spy questionnaires and pond dipping.